Haoxin-Wang-GSU/homepage/index.md

 - [2022-11] Our paper *Love of Variety based Latency Analysis for High Definition Map Updating: Age of Information and Distributional Robust Perspectives* is accepted by <span style="color:#002993">**IEEE Transactions on Intelligent Vehicles**</span> (IF: 5.009).

-- [2022-10] I start serving as Associate Editor of IEEE Internet of Things Journal (IF: 10.238).
+- [2022-10] I start to serve as Associate Editor of IEEE Internet of Things Journal (IF: 10.238).

+- [2022-08] I start to serve as the TPC in IEEE INFOCOM 2023, IEEE MASS 2022, and ICCCN 2023.

 - [2022-08] I offically join CS department at GSU as an Assistant Professor.
 Thank you Toyota InfoTech Labs!